Navid200/xDrip/docs/Troubleshooting_page.md

 You can see existing open issues [here](./Issues.md).

 If the problem you experience is not listed, please don't open a new issue.
-Instead, please reach out to experienced users or developers using the methods described in "Contact" above.
+Instead, please reach out to experienced users and developers by opening a [discussion](https://github.com/NightscoutFoundation/xDrip/discussions).